Tiffany-Xie/Thesis_NX/Notes.md

 We no longer need or or want rejection-based rperlang, but note that choosing c is hard, and probably requires some arbitrary limit (choose values where perlang is not too close to 1).

 We talked about “normalizing” and “standardizing”.
 Standardizing in our field is the practice of giving things unit mean and variance (z = (x-μ)/σ).
 Normalizing is something that maybe we should be doing more: it means calculating a size statistic for a vector and dividing by it, to get a new vector whose size is 1.
 For densities, we would do something like d = d/(width*sum(d)), so that the new d would satisfy sum(width*d) = 1.
 It is always a good idea to: normalize vectors when appropriate; check whether the normalizing constant (the calculated size) is within expected limits.

+Jonathan suggested some μ/κ-based upper bounds for the qperlang upper bound, these did not work!

 Jonathan is supposed to look for data that we can fit.
 * My Taiwan collaborator Andrei curated [some mpox data](https://github.com/aakhmetz/Mpox-IncubationPeriodSerialInterval-Meta2023/blob/main/SupplementaryFile1.xlsx).
 I will talk to him about it this week.